Amit-Kumar-Jaiswal/Simple-password-Genrator-Using-python-for-cybersecurity/README.md

 ## This Project is about creating word list with possible number of combinations for cybersecurity
 ## This Project helps anyone to understand how the password list works and been generated using python
-### This prpject also helps anyone to initiate bruteforce attack
+## This prpject also helps anyone to initiate bruteforce attack

+# By Amit Kumar Jaiswal